Skip to content

 Return the canonical container name for a task.

-Source code in src/terok/lib/orchestration/tasks.py
+Source code in src/terok/lib/core/task_state.py

 def container_name(project_id: str, mode: str, task_id: str) -> str: